farhanr/pbo-stuff/tugaslab/4/ukm_programmer/readme.md

-Main.java contains standard method;
+Main.java contains standard method.

-Rename Main2.java to Main.java to use ArrayList method.
-Rename Main3.java to Main.java to use Array method.
+Rename Main2.java to Main.java to use ArrayList method, Or rename Main3.java to Main.java to use Array method.